Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/installation.md

 If there is nothing related to the assistant in there, it's not installed yet.
 If you just installed it, try restarting the editor.

+### Something unwanted happened to my files

+If it's a minor inconvenience in a gml file, consider writing `// NO-INJECT` somewhere in the file, to disable processing.
+Please let me know if something's misbehaving.

+If it's serious, like data loss, please tell me **immediately.**

+Every day, the Assistant will make a backup to `/assistant/backup`.
+You can fetch the backup and disable the plugin.

 ### Antivirus detection

 Antivirus tools tend to distrust unknown exes that read and modify files, and even download another exe when updating.